Rangsiman Rome: Career

+He took his first steps in activism during his student years.

+Political activist

 Rangsiman gained national-level visibility as a political activist in the aftermath of the 2014 Thai coup d'état, and was a member of the New Democracy Movement.
 He became a member of the Future Forward Party on October 27, 2018, and became a party-list MP following the 2019 Thai general election.

+In May 2018, he took part in the demonstrations organized by the 'We Want Election' group.
+On 22 May, he was arrested by the police along with 14 other human rights activists, among whom were Piyarat Chongthep, Chonthicha Jaengraew and Arnon Nampa.

+Member of Parliament (2019-)

+He later became a party-list Member of Parliament following the Thailand.
+After the dissolution of the Future Forward Party (FFP), Rangsiman, together with 53 other MPs, joined the Move Forward Party (MFP), regarded as the FFP’s successor.

 In February 2023, MPs debated the Thai government's performance.
 On 15 February 2023, during a parliamentary debate regarding the government's performance on tackling illicit drugs and the shadow economy, Rangsiman accused Prayut Chan-o-cha of associating with corrupt figures and neglecting the government's pledge to address drug issues, He implicated senator Upakit Pachariyangkun in a money laundering and drug trafficking case involving Upakit's son-in-law and Tun Min Latt, a Burmese businessman.
 At a press conference thereafter, Rangsit accused Upakit of falsely declaring his assets before assuming his senate seat in 2019.
 During the debate, Rangsiman also exposed the issue of corruption within Thai law enforcement agencies in relation to an alleged Chinese triad leader.
 On February 19, Thai police announced they would press charges against the individual in question, a Chinese national.